-Over the last two years, we have often written about 205 Llanfair Road, the 1912 Horace Wells Sellers house on the large wooded lot at the corner of Llanfair and St. George’s Roads.
-A year ago, it seemed likely that the house would be demolished, fifty trees would be chopped down, and two large new houses would be built on the site.
+Over the last few years, we have often written about 205 Llanfair Road, the 1912 Horace Wells Sellers house on the large wooded lot along Llanfair and St. George’s Roads.
+A couple of years ago, it seemed likely that the house would be demolished, fifty trees would be chopped down, and two large new houses would be built on the site.
 Now the picture looks very different.

 A group of determined and public-spirited neighbors joined in an effort to preserve the wooded acre at the corner of St. Georges and Llanfair Roads, negotiating a 10 year lease of the woods with owner/developer Ben Gross.
 During the 10 year lease, the woods will remain and no building may take place.
 A non-profit entity has been formed to serve as lessee.
 The founding participants of “Friends of Singing Woods Preserve” are Bob Borghese, Richard Douglass, Val Hiscock, Raymond Lesser, Bonnie Perry, Hugh Reynolds, Joe Sensenbrenner, Jenette Wheeler, and Alex Wood.
 Other neighbors have also contributed to the project.
 Everyone is welcome to participate in preserving the woods.

 The 10-year lease of Singing Woods Preserve gives our neighborhood the opportunity to work toward a permanent conservation solution for this important streetscape of suburban forest.
 Historically named “Singing Wood,” the property is bordered by a tributary stream to Mill Creek and provides an extraordinary viewshed for North Ardmore.
 It is environmentally sensitive and serves as a home to wildlife and a visual oasis for passers-by.
 We leave the noise and chaos of Montgomery Avenue and Suburban Square behind and breathe a sigh of relief when we reach these tranquil woods.